 Rooting for the Texas Rangers

-The Rangers are giving away free red pom-poms to fans attending playoff games (while the Twins, for the first time, made fans buy their Homer Hankies.)
+Point: The Rangers are giving away free red pom-poms to fans attending playoff games (while the Twins, for the first time, made fans buy their Homer Hankies.)

 Counter-Point: Pretty sure shaking red pom-poms at a baseball game is illegal.